Indianapolis Family Law Guardianship Lawyer

 Guardianship and Grandparents

 Grandparents’ rights are limited.
 Guardianship is an effective legal tool available to grandparents and other third parties who have children left in their care.
-When guardianship is granted by the court, it allows grandparents to care for grandchildren left in their care in the same way as natural parents.
+When a guardianship is granted by the court with the help of an Indianapolis family law guardianship lawyer, it allows grandparents to care for grandchildren left in their care in the same way as natural parents.

 What Does a Legal Guardian Do?

-A legal guardian is appointed by the court to provide care for a minor child or an adult.
+A legal guardian is appointed by the court with the help of an Indianapolis family law attorney to provide care for a minor child or an adult.
 It is the guardian’s responsibility to ensure a child’s basic needs are met.
 This includes food, shelter, clothing, education, and medical care.
 A guardian acts in the best interests of the child, much like a parent.

 What Is Involved in Adult Guardianship?